 Of the 12 publications, 7 utilised a crossover design, and 5 used a between subject parallel design.
 All were identified as having at least one design aspect that was judged to be at ‘high’ risk of bias (Table 2).
-Christenson et al examined the effect of a blue filter in 16 children with dyslexia(82) randomly allocated to a blue lens group or a clear (placebo) lens group.
-No statistically significant difference was found in reading accuracy, fluency or comprehension scores between the two groups.
+Christenson et al examined the effect of a blue filter in 16 children with dyslexia(82) who were randomly allocated to a blue lens group or a no lens group.
+The children initially assigned to the no lens group received blue lenses 2-5 weeks later.
+The wearing of blue filter did not significantly affect the reading level or speed. .
 Palomo-Alverez and Puell studied the use of a yellow filter(79).
 Poor readers aged 9 to 11 years old, (defined as “poor readers without dyslexia and minimal refractive error”) were randomly assigned to a yellow filter group worn for 3 months for school and homework (45) or a no treatment, control group (36).
-There was no statistically significant difference between the two groups in accommodation, symptom scores or reading speed.
+There was no statistically significant difference between the two groups in accommodation, symptom scores or reading speed with the filter.

-The study by Ray, Fowler and Stein is difficult to evaluate because the publication appears in conference proceedings and insufficient information is presented to assess the risk of bias, in particular in relation to random sequence generation and allocation concealment.
+The study by Ray, Fowler and Stein is difficult to evaluate because the publication appears in conference proceedings and insufficient information is presented to assess the risk of bias, in particular in relation to random sequence generation and allocation concealment(18).
 The study examined the use of a single, yellow overlay on word reading accuracy in 38 “severely disabled readers” aged 7-14 years.
 Some of the 38 “severely disabled readers” used the yellow filter and some used a cardboard sheet with a rectangle cut out that revealed one line of text only.
 There was also a blue overlay placebo control that was not reported.
-The children were assessed using the British Ability Scales II, Word Reading subtest after 3 months.
+Reading was assessed using naturalistic text after 3 months.
 Detailed quantitative data such as means, standard deviations, confidence intervals and effect sizes are lacking.
-Although this study is sometimes described as being ‘double masked’(13) it was at high risk of bias primarily because children would have been aware of the which intervention they were receiving (Table 2).
+Although this study is sometimes described as being ‘double masked’(13)(74) it was at high risk of bias primarily because children would have been aware of which intervention they were receiving (Table 2).
 There are also issues of external validity because children were recruited from the Dyslexia Research Trust, which promotes the use of blue and yellow overlays as an intervention for reading impairment.

-Iovino et al. studied 60 children in total, comprising four groups of 15, categorised as reading/spelling/arithmetic disabled, reading/spelling disabled, arithmetic disabled and those with ADHD .
+Iovino et al. studied 60 children in total, comprising four groups of 15, categorised as reading/spelling/arithmetic disabled, reading/spelling disabled, arithmetic disabled and those with ADHD (78) .
 Each group viewed text through a blue overlay, red overlay and no overlay in a single session.
-There was no difference in reading rate or accuracy between the three environments.
-The authors claimed a significant improvement in comprehension accuracy.
-There was no significant group-to-colour interaction in reading rate.
+While a significant improvement in comprehension accuracy was reported, there was no difference in reading rate or accuracy between the three environments and there was no significant group-to-colour interaction in reading rate.

-Sawyer et al. studied 86 pupils from 7-15 years of age from their caseload of specific learning disorders.
-From a cohort of approximately 300, 110 reported a positive reaction from four coloured overlays (red, green, blue and yellow).
+Sawyer et al. studied 86 pupils from 7-15 years of age from their caseload of specific learning disorders(81).
+From a cohort of approximately 300, 110 reported a positive reaction to four coloured overlays (red, green, blue and yellow).
 One-hundred and eighty five similar students from a nearby town served as a control group.
-After one and half school terms there was no significant improvement in confidence in reading, interest in reading, or in the amount read between the two groups.
+After one and half school terms there was no significant between group improvement in confidence in reading, interest in reading, or in the amount read.